 Enterprises have spent the past decade adding new tools and platforms to their digital workplaces in an attempt to improve agility.
 But, because these technologies are all somewhat disconnected from each other, or fragmented, they’re creating more obstacles for employees.

 Known as “friction,” these obstacles are eating up valuable time in the workweek.
 Think about the time your average office worker spends searching for information or wading through messages and pings from different software.
 Or, consider how long it takes a frontline worker, like someone on a factory floor, to stop doing their work and check a company system on a desktop computer.
-These issues are proliferating as the workforce becomes more mobile and distributed, especially in the wake of COVID-19.
+These issues are proliferating as the workforce becomes more mobile and distributed.

 Friction not only makes it take longer for employees to do their jobs, but it can also cause them to miss important company information like new policy changes or business objectives.
 Additionally, it can make it harder to get workers to adopt larger initiatives like digital transformation